 Finding Legitimate Tax Deductions Related to Your Etsy Business

-If your Etsy shop is a proper business (rather than a hobby) and it's set up as a sole proprietorship, you're free to deduct shop-related expenses from your taxable income.
-Here are a few examples (for a complete list, hit up a qualified accountant):
+If your Etsy shop is a proper business (rather than a hobby) and it’s set up as a sole proprietorship, you’re free to deduct shop-related expenses from your taxable income.
+Here are a few examples (again, for a complete list, hit up a qualified accountant):

-Cost of goods sold: This category is the cost of the materials that you purchased to craft your inventory.
-For example, if you make jewelry, your cost of goods sold (COGS, for short) may include the price that you paid for beads, thread, findings, and so on.
+Cost of goods sold (COGS): This category is the cost of the materials that you purchased to craft your inventory.
+For example, if you make jewelry, your COGS may include the price that you paid for beads, thread, findings, and so on.
 The COGS may also include what you shelled out for your pretty packaging and your shipping costs.

 Equipment: Did you buy a kiln to fire the ceramic bowls that you list in your Etsy shop?
 Or a laptop to help run your Etsy business?
 Or a printer to print invoices for your Etsy customers?
 If so, you can deduct the cost of these items from your taxable income.